-President Trump Revealed His Plan to Deal With the Opioid Crisis.
+Trump Revealed His Plan to Deal With the Opioid Crisis.
 Here’s What Experts Think

 The president said the Administration is also looking for non-addictive alternatives to pain killers that can replace opioids on the market.
 Trump also said it is also launching an anti-drug ad campaign targeted at young people and touted his border wall as a potential blockade for drugs.
 "We want the next generation of Americans to know the blessings of a drug-free life," Trump said.

-Dr. Richard D. Blondell, professor and vice chair for addiction medicine in the University of Buffalo's Department of Family Medicine said Trump's speech was "probably a good photo opp" but said "show me where the action comes."
+Dr. Richard D. Blondell, professor and vice chair for addiction medicine in the University of Buffalo's Department of Family Medicine, says Trump said a lot of the right things in the speech on Thursday though it was light on specifics.
+"The proof will be in the pudding," he says.

 Dr. Lisa A. Marsch, the director, Center for Technology and Behavioral Health at Dartmouth College, says the attention the White House is putting on issue is helpful for broader efforts to inform the greater public about the perils of addiction.
 But, she says, resources are key.

-"When you think of an emergency, if you had like a fire burning you allocate resources to get the fire out," she says.
-"W e can’t just assume this is just going to solve itself without having a really focused concerted and intensive effort to resolve it."
+"When you think of an emergency, if you had a fire burning you'd allocate resources to get the fire out," she says.
+"W e can’t just assume this is just going to solve itself without having a really focused, concerted, and intensive effort to resolve it."